-The checkers, free at sites such as WebMD, the Mayo Clinic and the American Academy of Physicians, and through free smartphone apps such as AskMD and iTriage, are powered by pretty sophisticated medical algorithms.
+The checkers, free at sites such as WebMD, Mayo Clinic and the American Academy of Pediatrics and through free smartphone apps such as AskMD and iTriage, are powered by pretty sophisticated medical algorithms.

-Here’s our recommendation: Don’t rely on these to help you figure out what’s wrong with you.
-While they may have some educational value, the latest research finds that not only are they unlikely to give you the most probable cause of your symptoms, but they’re also prone to putting people in a panic and sending them for urgent medical care when it isn’t needed.
+A smarter approach: Don’t rely on these programs to help you figure out what’s wrong with you.
+While they may have some educational value, the latest research finds that they are not only unlikely to give you the most probable cause of your symptoms but also prone to putting people in a panic and sending them for urgent medical care when it is not needed.
 They do have a place, however—if you know the smart way to use them.

 DIAGNOSTIC ROBOTS VS. DOCTORS

-In the first study to compare the diagnostic accuracy of these online tools with the accuracy of live MDs, researchers at Harvard Medical School asked 234 doctors trained in internal medicine, family practice or pediatrics to evaluate 45 “clinical vignettes”—symptoms and medical histories of hypothetical patients—and give the most likely diagnosis for each patient plus two additional possibilities.
-The conditions ranged from common to uncommon, minor to life-threatening, from canker sores to pulmonary embolism (a very dangerous blood clot in the lung).
+In the first study to compare the diagnostic accuracy of these online tools with the accuracy of live MDs, researchers at Harvard Medical School asked 234 doctors trained in internal medicine, family practice or pediatrics to evaluate 45 “clinical vignettes”—symptoms and medical histories of hypothetical patients—and give the most likely diagnosis plus two additional possibilities for each patient.
+The conditions ranged from common to uncommon, from minor to life-threatening—for example, canker sores to pulmonary embolism (a very dangerous blood clot in the lung).

 Results: The white coats won by a mile.
-Computerized symptom checkers identified the most likely correct diagnosis only 34% of the time…doctors, 72%.
+Computerized symptom checkers identified the most likely correct diagnosis only 34% of the time…doctors, 72% of the time.
 Counting all three suggested diagnoses, checkers included a correct diagnosis only 51% of the time—but docs included a correct diagnosis 84% of the time.
 (In case you were wondering, no particular symptom checker was better than the others.)

 More findings from the study…